- Education and Science»

 When the Roman Empire under Julius Augustus Caesar decided on the conquest of the British Isles in 44 BC they did so for a number of reasons.
-They obviously wanted to stretch their Empire, after all what is an Empire if you don`t want to control everything and everybody within it!
-They may have also wanted to increase their trading monopoly into North Western Europe.
-They definitely wanted to defeat the British tribes as they had a fearsome reputation in Europe, and their ancient Druidic religion practiced in the British Isles was not in keeping with accepted Roman forms of worship.
+They obviously wanted to expand their empire.
+After all what is an empire if you don`t want to control everything and everybody within it?
+They may have also wanted to increase their trading monopoly into north-west Europe.
+They definitely wanted to defeat the British tribes as they had a fearsome reputation in Europe, and their ancient druidic religion practiced in the British Isles was not in keeping with accepted Roman forms of worship.

 The main reason why Britain was a ripe and juicy target for invasion, was the wealth of raw materials that the territory had at its disposal.
-The British Isles had plenty of good quality farmland, an abundance of tree's and stone for construction.
-But more importantly Britain also had a wealth of useful ore for either the Imperial legions or for the Roman elites precious metals such as Silver and Gold.
+The British Isles had plenty of good quality farmland, an abundance of trees and stone for construction.
+But more importantly Britain also had a wealth of useful ore for either the Roman war machine or for the Roman elites, there was precious metals such as silver, tin and gold.

 Roman Welsh Gold

 The richest place in Great Britain for finding gold deposits has always been within the principality of Wales.
 Welsh gold is a very pure gold and is highly sort after.
 All the British Royal Families wedding bands are made from pure Welsh gold and it is a tradition that has survived since the 1500's.
 In modern times, the gold mines in Wales do not operate on a mass industrialized scale like they do in the rest of the world.
 This makes Welsh gold quite rare and of course.
 When something is rare, it adds to its prestige and actual value.